sendgrid/docs/content/docs/for-developers/sending-email/automating-subusers.md

 ### Whitelabel the Subuser

-Now we’re going to whitelabel the subusers created above.
-This process involves creating the parent whitelabel and then associating it with your subusers:
+Now we are going to Whitelabel the subusers created above.
+This process involves creating the parent Whitelabel and then associating it with your Subusers:

 1. **Create Domain Authentication**